Last Updated: January 7, 2021

-The coronavirus has killed about a quarter million (248,000) Americans and has infected over 11 million people.
+The coronavirus has killed 363,000 Americans and has infected over 21 million people as of early January 2021.
 The virus is indiscriminate in who it affects, but communities that have long-suffered from systemic discrimination, poverty, and limited access to health care have been among the worst affected.
 Analyses of public health data have shown that there are stark gaps in who is being infected and killed by the virus.
 According to a recent NPR analysis, for example, Black, Latino and Native Americans are being disproportionately affected by the virus.
-In the southern border region, which is home to some 20 million people, more than 15,000 people have died due to the coronavirus and about 700,000 people have been infected as of November 15, 2020.
+In the southern border region, which is home to some 20 million people, more than 22,000 people have died due to the coronavirus and close to 1.5 million people have been infected as of January 2, 2021.

 Reckless policies by the Trump administration have made life more difficult — amplified by the pandemic — for many southern border residents.
 The administration has continued to build the deadly border wall, wasting millions of public funding and potentially helping spread the virus among construction workers and community members.
 Border communities decried the sending of construction workers to Arizona in March, at the beginning of the pandemic, but were ignored by the federal government.
 Similarly, the vast-network of intrusive border checkpoints has continued to operate in the throes of the virus, potentially limiting people from reaching life-saving medical attention.
 Some reporting also suggests that Border Patrol has increased their roving patrols, building on their already expansive authority in the 100-mile zone.
 These actions show a clear disregard for public health, which combined with a long-standing shortage of resources and funding for border communities, have put the lives at risk of many vulnerable residents in the southern border.

 Health experts note that people of color run higher risks of getting infected, have a harder time getting tested, and may experience more severe symptoms from the virus.
 For some border communities, which have higher shares of people of color than the country as a whole, a lack of resources and investment have put them at greater risk for the virus (two-thirds of people living in the southern border region are people of color).
-And some border counties, particularly those in southern Texas, have among the highest infection and cases per capita in the nation (although it looks like the southwest border was an early covid hotspot, recent reports heading into the fall of 2020 show that the northern-Midwest has emerged as a hotspot area).
+And some border counties, particularly those in southern Texas, have among the highest infection and cases per capita in the nation (although it looks like the southwest border was an early covid hotspot, case analysis shows that hotspots emerged throughout the country in phases, but the virus has fully spread accross the country).

 Reporting from April noted that people living in the rural Rio Grande Valley of Texas were particularly at risk due to the lack of infrastructure and access to health resources.
 A 2019 study of the RGV area also found that counties in this area had a strikingly low number of primary care doctors (PCPs) compared to others in the state.
 Willacy County, for example, only had 8 primary care doctors — compared to 12 in all of Starr County, leading to even more marginal medical care.